dennis647/springboot-financeAppExam/README.md

 The start up coding for this project:

+https://github.com/dennis647/FinanceAppEksamen
+(For installing spring boot, i created this new repository)

+To run the application:
 - mvn install
+- Docker build -t docker .
+- docker run -p 8080:8080 financial-advice-service
 - mvn spring-boot:run
-- Docker build -t docker .

-https://github.com/dennis647/FinanceAppEksamen
-(For installing spring boot, i created this new repository)

-To run the application, just go on the SpringBootFinanceApp.java class and "Run FinanceApp".
-The program runs in the intellij terminal where you would write all the inputs etc. So after the springboot has booted up everything should work :-)

 If needed to create tables yourself, these are the create statements: